Claude 3.5 vs Claude 4: Complete Model Comparison Guide

 claude --model claude-3-5-sonnet-20241022

-# For simple tasks only
+# For simple tasks (legacy option)

 claude --model claude-3-5-haiku-20241022